openjs-foundation/cross-project-council/conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 All escalations will be reviewed and investigated by the Code of Conduct Panel (CoCP) and will result in a response that is deemed necessary and appropriate to the circumstances.
-The Code of Conduct panel is obligated to maintain confidentiality with regard to the reporter of an escalation.
+The CoCP is obligated to maintain confidentiality with regard to the reporter of an escalation.

-### Code of Conduct panel
+### Code of Conduct Panel

-The Code of Conduct panel is a cross-foundation team who have been trained in moderation and code of conduct issues.
+The Code of Conduct Panel (CoCP) is a cross-foundation team who have been trained in moderation and code of conduct issues.
 The makeup of this team is as follows:

 * The Foundation Executive director